Nadrajkowski/personal-doc/linux_configs/systemd.md

 It's importent to note that your path to the docker-compse binary may vary.
-I tested this exect on **Ubuntu 17.10.1 anf 18.04** while installing **docker-compose** with by executing `sudo apt install docker-compose`.
+I tested this exect on **Ubuntu 17.10.1 and 18.04** while installing **docker-compose** with by executing `sudo apt install docker-compose`.
 This resultes in my case in the path `/usr/bin/docker-compose` but I've also seen `/usr/local/bin/docker-compose` so be sure to check that.

 **ATTENTION: Do not use the `-d` flag to daemonize the `docker-compose` execution.
 This will result in systemd stopping the service.**